 To fill your belly after the journey to Asheboro, stop in CJ’s Olde Towne Restaurant for a bite.
 The relaxed atmosphere, the quick service, and the delicious options are what makes CJ’s the lunch spot of Asheboro.
 The casual atmosphere makes for a relaxed dining experience after being on the road, and the staff members are quick to serve your food so you can get back on the road sooner than later.
 The food portions are large, ensuring you recharge and ready to make it to the next leg of your road trip.

-To stretch your legs and enjoy a peaceful, scenic walk, Twin Trestle is a great stop to take a break.
+To stretch your legs and enjoy a peaceful, scenic walk, Twin Trestle, also known as First Broad River Trail, is a great stop to take a break.
 The trail is an easy three-mile trail that is well maintained and includes a waterfall, suspension bridge, and trestle.

 Stepp’s Hill Crest Orchard is a pick your own apple orchard in Hendersonville.
 To celebrate the arrival of fall, take the time to pick from a great variety of apples.
 Before hitting the road again, explore the corn maze, apple cannon or travel the beautiful nature trail of the orchard.